 Tell us your vocation story:

 My vocation was born from several encounters with Jesus in the Eucharist in high school.
-I grew up in a Catholic family and went to a Catholic School, but my faith began to really take off when I was in high school.
-I began to encounter the great Catholic Intellectual Tradition in my youth group and, at the same time, Jesus in the Eucharist.
-Over the years in high school and college, the various mission trips, Steubenville youth conferences, retreats, weekly holy hours, and prayer groups through my home parish helped me grow in friendship with the Lord in prayer.
-In the fall of 2014, I went to the University of St. Thomas to study Catholic Studies and International Business.
-Immediately in my freshman year, I encountered a life-changing community of young Catholics on fire for the faith.
+I grew up in a Catholic family and went to a Catholic grade school, but my faith began to really take off when I was in high school.
+I encountered the Catholic intellectual tradition through my youth minister and pastor, and at the same time, my faith grew in Jesus in the Holy Eucharist.
+Over the years in high school and college, the various mission trips, Steubenville youth conferences, retreats, weekly holy hours, and prayer groups through my home parish helped me grow in friendship with the Lord.
+I attended the University of St. Thomas to study Catholic Studies and International Business, and it was there where I encountered an amazing community of young Catholics on fire for the faith.
 These wonderful friends encouraged my own life of prayer and discernment of my vocation.
 I lived in a Catholic Studies Men’s Fraternity under the patronage of St. Michael the Archangel where I learned the importance of brotherhood, prayer, study, and charity.
-After living in the Fraternity and growing in prayer, it became clear to me that the Lord was calling me to go to seminary to discern a call to the priesthood.
-I was blessed to encounter the Lord deeply while studying abroad 2016-2017 in France and Italy.
-I entered St. John Vianney College Seminary in St. Paul for my senior year at St. Thomas and most recently completed a year of Pre-Theology formation at St. Francis de Sales Seminary, and finally have spent the last four years studying at the Pontifical North American College in Rome.
+Through prayer and the life of the Fraternity, it became clear to me that the Lord was calling me to go to seminary to discern a call to the priesthood.
+This invitation from Jesus was confirmed as I studied abroad my junior year of college in France and Italy.
+I entered St. John Vianney College Seminary in Minnesota for my senior year at St. Thomas, then completed a year of Pre-Theology formation at St. Francis de Sales Seminary, and finally have spent the last four years studying at the Pontifical North American College in Rome.